Tomi Lotta

 Tomi Lotta (born 1 January 1976) is a Finnish strongman competitor.

+Career

-He has competed in both the World's Strongest Man and IFSA Strongman World Championships, but failed to make the finals in both events.
+Lotta has competed in both the World's Strongest Man and IFSA Strongman World Championships, but failed to make the finals in both events.
 His career best win is the 2004 Finland's Strongest Man title.
 He is known by his nickname "the Finnish Beach Boy".

-Lotta officially broke the Guinness world record for the forward hold while competing in Rome on March 5, 2010.
-His record setting time was 20 kg(44 lbs.) for 76.73 seconds.
+He officially broke the Guinness world record for the forward hold event while competing in Rome in 2010 with a performance of 20 kg for 76.73 seconds, and to this day hold the world record for the 300 kg Conan's wheel (Basque circle).